Untrusted context reaches tools

 Use Forge when retrieved documents, agent messages, or MCP tool outputs can carry instructions that override policy, expose private data, or trigger risky actions.

-A $99 paid diagnostic for security, vendor-risk, and AI governance teams reviewing private RAG, MCP tools, agent memory, source-backed retrieval, and audit evidence.
+Enterprise security, vendor-risk, and AI governance path for teams reviewing private RAG, MCP tools, agent memory, source-backed retrieval, and audit evidence before deployment.

 Use Forge when retrieved documents, agent messages, or MCP tool outputs can carry instructions that override policy, expose private data, or trigger risky actions.